AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Reference/session.md

 **Returns**:

-  An object with infomation about the scenario.
+  An object with information about the scenario.
 If not found, raises an error.

   **Response example**: